cortrudolph/SLU_IO_Psych/content/authors/Hanna Julian/_index.md

   - course: BA in Psychology
     institution: University of Louisville
     year: 2018
-  - course: MAT in Teaching in Secondary English and ESOL
+  - course: MAT in Secondary English and ESOL
     institution: Relay Graduate School of Education
     year: 2021